 An outbreak or an epidemic occurs when new cases of a certain disease, in a given population, substantially exceed what is expected.
 An epidemic may be restricted to one locale, or it may be more widespread, at which point it is called a pandemic.
 Pandemic is defined as a disease occurring over a wide geographic area and affecting a high proportion of the population.
+A pandemic can cause sudden, pervasive illness in all age groups on a local or global scale.
+A pandemic will cause both widespread and sustained effects and is likely to stress the resources of both the State and federal government (NJOEM

-A pandemic can cause A disease outbreak is the occurrence of disease cases in excess of normal expectancy.
+A disease outbreak is the occurrence of disease cases in excess of normal expectancy.
 The number of cases varies according to the disease-causing agent, and the size and type of previous and existing exposure to the agent.
 Disease outbreaks are usually caused by an infection, transmitted through personto-person contact, animal-to-person contact, or from the environment or other media (WHO 2020).